KhazadDutz/ToDoList/README.md

 - Express;
 - MySQL;

+This project is currently under development; there has been a pause due to personal issues.
+However, I will be returning to its development as soon as possible.

 To view the project, follow the step-by-step instructions below:
 - Clone this repository: git clone git@github.com:KhazadDutz/ToDoList.git ;
 - Navigate to the project folder: cd ToDoList ;